 (7) Japanese papers in the fields of "clinical medicine" and "basic life sciences" account for a small proportion of papers cited by Japan's own patent families, compared with "physics" and "materials science"; such papers are instead cited by other countries' patent families.

-The linkage between scientific fields and technological fields in the world shows that a large number of papers cited by patent families fall within the scientific fields of "basic life sciences," "chemistry," and "clinical medicine."
+The linkage between scientific fields and technological fields in the world shows that a large number of papers cited by patent families fall within the scientific fields of "basic life sciences," "clinical medicine," and " chemistry."